 Hide or show columns

-Select a sound entry by left clicking or right clicking it.
-You can also select multiple sounds to move them in the list, or to move them into another category, or to remove them.
+Select a sound entry by left-clicking or right-clicking it.
+You can also select multiple sounds to move them to another position in the list, or to move them into another category, or to remove them.

 You can drag and drop sound files or directories containing sound files from your Windows' explorer onto the sound list to add them.

-The status bar shows additional information about operation outcomes, like how many sound files were imported when importing a directory, or that a long-running task, like exporting all sound files to a directory, completed.
+The status bar shows additional information about operation outcomes, e.g. how many sound files were imported when importing a directory, or that a long-running task, like exporting all sound files to a directory, completed.

-Certain warnings are also shown there, e.g. if you try to play a sound by hotkey and the sound is not existing on your hard drive anymore.
+Certain warnings are also shown there, e.g. if you try to play a sound by hotkey and the sound doesn't exist on your hard drive anymore.

-Double-click to disable or enable hotkeys.
-On right-click a context menu with further options is shown.
+Double-click it to disable or enable hotkeys.
+Right-click it to show a context menu with further options.

-This feature presses keys automatically when you play sounds.
+This feature automatically presses keys for you when you play sounds.
 After setting it up, you can let Soundpad press the Push-to-Talk keys of your voice applications.
-It can be enabled or disabled by double clicking its icon.
+It can be enabled or disabled by double-clicking its icon.

 Repeat playback of current file

 Enable this option to have Soundpad repeat the last played sound file continuously until you pause or stop.